Why Some People are Drawn to Sad Music and Others Can’t Relate

 Even more intriguing…

 Your music choice often mirrors your mood.
 But if you’re feeling down, wouldn’t listening to sad tunes make you even sadder?
 It turns out, sad music can actually feel like a friend offering support and understanding, especially after a tough time.
-It’s like having an actual or imaginary companion in the same mood, helping you cope with sad feelings.
+People who feel this way also liken their experiences to having an actual or imaginary companion in the same mood, helping you cope with sad feelings.

 Yet, a recent study discovered that people dealing with ongoing sadness due to clinical depression might also prefer sad music.
 Surprisingly, it’s not because of the emotion in the music but because sad tunes usually have a calming, low-energy vibe that helps them relax.